Mark-Vickers/tweetnacl-cli/doc/notes.md

 website recommends using the Cryptography Next Generation APIs.
 However, my code may need to run on older versions of Windows that don't support this.

+# First working version
+After a little work and hair pulling I finally have some working code that will allow the generation of keypairs and the encoding and decoding of files.

+Usage is as follows...

+`tweetnacl-keypair <name>`
+generates a public and secret key pair e.g.
+`tweetnacl-keypair alice`
+will generate tw files called `alice.public` and 'alice.secret`

+`tweetnacl-dumpkeys <name>`
+dumps out the public and secret key pairs.
+This is only useful to allow the file to be transported as a string.
+I still need to create a program to convert a string back into a key file.

+`tweetnacl-encode <file> <sender> <receiver>` takes the file <file>.txt and using the sender secret key and the receivers public key encrypts the contents and puts it in <file>.tnacl e.g.
+`tweetnacl-encode message alice bob` takes `message.txt` and using `alice.secret` and `bob.public` encrypts `message.txt`
+and puts the result in `message.tnacl`.

+`tweetnacl-decode <file> <sender> <receiver>` takes the file <file>.tnacl and using the senders public key and the receivers private key decrypts the contents and puts it in <file>.txt e.g.
+`tweetnacl-decode message bob alice` takes `message.tnacl` and using `alice.public` and `bob.secret` decrypts `message.tnacl`
+and puts the result in `message.txt`